-(2) The Boston Housing Authority has an Admissions preference for Elderly households at specific Project Based Section 8 sites where such a preference is designated in the Owner's Housing Assistance Payments Contract ("HAP)".
+- (2) The Boston Housing Authority has an Admissions preference for Elderly households at specific Project Based Section 8 sites where such a preference is designated in the Owner's Housing Assistance Payments Contract ("HAP)". - (3) Non-Elderly Disabled (NED) The BHA will grant a preference for non-elderly disabled (NED) applicants to waiting lists at sites which were formerly public housing; were part of a designated housing plan, and have been converted to Project Based Section 8.